tinkerbell/tinkerbell-docs/docs/contrib/triage.md

 !! note
 These labels have not yet been finalized - but are based on what is used in other CNCF projects.

-If the issue is not `question`, it needs a [priority label](https://github.com/kubernetes/community/blob/master/contributors/guide/issue-triage.md#define-priority):
+If the issue is not question, it needs a [priority label]:

 - `priority/critical-urgent`: someone's top priority ASAP, such as security issue or issue that causes data loss.
   Rarely used, to be resolved within 5 days.